kssh18/Git-practise/README.md

     - `git diff --stagged` diff of what is staged but not comitted

     - `git commit -m "[descriptive message]"` commit your staged content as new commit snapshot.

+    - `git diff` differeneceo of what is changed but not stagged.